tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Individuals surviving outside of captivity or cultivation in a location, reproduction is occurring, but population not self-sustaining</td>
+			<td>Individuals surviving outside of captivity or cultivation in a location.
+Reproduction is occurring, but population not self-sustaining.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Offspring are produced, but these either do not survive or are fertile enough to maintain the population.
-See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category C2</td>
+			<td>Offspring are produced, but these either do not survive or are not fertile enough to maintain the population.
+See also "category C2" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>